Lego Party: Reception

 Early previews of Lego Party! were conducted at Summer Game Fest with 30-minute play sessions for journalists.
 Christopher Cruz of Rolling Stone included Lego Party on his list of best games at the event, calling it "ludicrously fun" and describing it as "potentially the best modern contender for the casual couch boardgame crown".
 Matt Kim of IGN pointed out the game's accessibility across platforms, concluding that if "the rest of the games are anywhere near as fun as the handful that [IGN] played, I can see Lego Party having the kind of addictive appeal Mario Party has had – which is especially good news for PlayStation and Xbox players that don't have access to Mario Party".

-Lego Party! was nominated for Best Family Game at The Game Awards 2025.